 Any possession or sale of firearms without the requisite permit is a violation of state criminal law.
 People should seek a West Palm Beach attorney for the following types of gun proceedings:

 - Criminal defense for firearm sale or possession charges;

 - Restoration of gun rights, if gun rights revoked

 - Overcome firearm purchase denials

-- Refusal by law enforcement to return firearms seized at point of arrest or during execution of a search warrant; or
+- Refusal by law enforcement to return firearms seized at the point of arrest or during execution of a search warrant; or

 - Right to carry firearm application or permits.

-In Florida, deadly force may be used to stop someone who attacks you in a place where you have a legal right to be if you fear for your safety or life.
-Florida’s Stand Your Ground law also protects any loved ones if their life or personal safety is threatened.
+Additionally, state law permits individuals to use deadly force to stop someone from attacking them in a place where they have a legal right to be as well as if they fear for their safety or life.
+This law, known as the Stand Your Ground law, also protects any loved ones if their life or personal safety is threatened.
 If someone’s rights under this law are being infringed upon, they should contact an attorney.

 Contact a West Palm Beach Gun Attorney Today

 If you have any questions about state gun laws or have been arrested under a weapons or firearm violation, contact West Palm Beach gun lawyer today for your case evaluation.
 Gun laws vary from state-to-state.
 Make sure you are aware of your rights to travel with any firearms, prior to leaving on your journey.
 A lawyer at Leifert & Leifert is available to discuss your situation immediately.
 Call us today to schedule a free consultation.